 What does Raechel mean?

 Raechel /rae-chel/ [2 sylls.] as a name for girls.
 Raechel's name origin is Hebrew, and the meaning of Raechel is "ewe, female sheep".
 Raechel is an alternate form of Rachel (Hebrew).
 Biblical: Jacob's wife.
 Compare last name Rechel.

-Raechel has 19 more different forms via Rachel: Rachael▼, Rachelanne, Rachelce, Racheli, Rae▼, Rahel, Rahil, Rakel, Raquel▼, Raquela, Raquella, Raquelle, Rashell, Rashelle, Ray▼, Shell, Shelley▼, Shellie▼ and Shelly▼.Kreatif forms: Raechella, Raechelle, Reechel. [more]
+Raechel has 19 more different relations via Rachel: Rachael▼, Rachelanne, Rachelce, Racheli, Rae▼, Rahel, Rahil, Rakel, Raquel▼, Raquela, Raquella, Raquelle, Rashell, Rashelle, Ray▼, Shell, Shelley▼, Shellie▼ and Shelly▼.Kreatif forms: Raechella, Raechelle, Reechel. [more]

 Raechel is an unusual first name for females.
 Raechel is an equally unusual last name for all people.
 (2000 U.S. Census)

 Rachael, Racheal, Rachel (#155 in 2014), Rachelle, Rae, Raquel (#697), Ray, Shelley, Shellie and Shelly are the popular varying forms of Raechel (not ranked) ranked in the Top 1000.
 Variants like Shell are seldom used.
-Adoption of these girl names was at its most widespread during the years 1970-1979 (usage of 0.5625%) and has become significantly less since (usage 0.1148%, down 79.6%), with versions such as Rachael, Raquel, Shelley, Shellie and Shelly falling out of fashion.
+Adoption of these girl names was at its most widespread during the years 1970-1979 (usage of 0.5625%) and has become significantly less since (usage 0.1148%, ▼79.6%), with versions such as Rachael, Raquel, Shelley, Shellie and Shelly falling out of fashion.
 Shown below is a comparison of the popularity of Raechel and related names.
 (2014 Birth Statistics)

 Raechel is pronounced similarly to Richel.
 Like Raechel, this name is not frequently used.